briancappello/flask-unchained/docs/tutorial/getting_started.rst

 The purpose of ``unchained_config.py`` is to define which bundles to load and the keyword arguments passed to the :class:`~flask_unchained.FlaskUnchained` constructor (which takes the same arguments as the original :class:`~flask.Flask` constructor).
 Because we've named our app bundle module ``app``, we make this the last element of the ``BUNDLES`` list.

 Whenever you create a new app bundle, you must subclass :class:`~flask_unchained.AppBundle` in your app bundle's module root.
-The :class:`~flask_unchained.AppBundle` base class contains a bit of magic that's necessary for all the sub-modules of your bundle to be discovered by Flask Unchained.
+The :class:`~flask_unchained.Bundle` base class (which :class:`~flask_unchained.AppBundle` extends) contains a bit of magic that's necessary for all the sub-modules of your bundle to be discovered by Flask Unchained.

 .. code:: python